 With traditional bank accounts, customers were only able to see transactions once they had been 'settled'.
 This is why there would be a difference in the amount between your available balance and the total of the visible transactions on your online banking.
-With fintech, such as Soldo, we are able to show our users both transactions that have been 'authorised' so companies can manage their cash flow in real-time, and transactions that have been 'settled'.
+With fintech platforms such as Soldo, we are able to show our users both transactions that have been 'authorised' so companies can manage their cash flow in real-time, and transactions that have been 'settled'.

 Authorised (aka 'pending'): When a transaction has occurred, it will first be 'authorised' by your bank.
 The funds are held in your bank account with plans to clear.
 Often the transaction will be settled within a day, barring any disputes or currency conversion.
 The date of the authorisation will also help you distinguish between Monday's coffee and Tuesday's coffee from the same retailer.